 Since the United Nations Charter entered into force on October 24, 1945, it has become a tradition in many UU congregations to designate a Sunday in October as UN Sunday.
 We ask that all Envoys sponsor a UN Sunday Service or event in support of the UU United Nations Ofﬁce.
 UN Sunday is one of the most effective ways to educate your congregation about our advocacy at the UN and recruit enthusiasm and support for the UU-UNO.
 The UU-UNO announces a new UN Sunday theme on our website each April and publishes an updated, theme-speciﬁc resource packet each June.

 - Hold an internationally themed event or fundraiser.

-For ideas go to the Envoy section of our website and check out “Suggestions for Fundraisers” and “Congregational Initiatives”, or use the Envoy Facebook group to ask for suggestions from other Envoys.
+For ideas go to the Envoy section of our website and check out the Envoy Resources page, or use the UU-UNO Envoys Facebook group to ask for suggestions from other Envoys.

 - Publicize the UU-UNO.

 Discover the best ways to publicize the UU-UNO in your congregation.
-Many envoys post monthly announcements in their congregationʼs newsletter.
-Others set up a UU-UNO table during coffee hour.
+Many Envoys post monthly announcements in their congregationʼs newsletter.
+Others set up a UU-UNO table during coffee hour, or share information on the congregation's social media pages.
 We encourage you to come up with your own publicity ideas and share them with us.
-We love to highlight suggestions in the Envoy News and inspire other envoys.
+We love to highlight suggestions in the Envoy News and inspire other Envoys.

-This includes our Intergenerational Spring Seminar, Every Child is Our Child Program, advocacy for LGBT human rights at the UN, and activism against gender-based violence and climate change.
+This includes our Intergenerational Spring Seminar, Every Child is Our Child Program, advocacy for LGBTQ human rights and women's rights at the UN, and activism for racial justice and climate justice.
 For more information about these initiatives got to our website or check out our blog.